rra94/ShakeShake2.0/README.md

 * Try [dropblock](https://papers.nips.cc/paper/8271-dropblock-a-regularization-method-for-convolutional-networks.pdf) instead of cutout

+* Alternatively, a more [recent work](https://arxiv.org/pdf/1805.11272.pdf) examimines mixed-example (mixing multiple images) based data agumetation techniques and find improvements.
+It would be interesting to see how these methods pan out when compared to cutout as well.

 * Try (PyramidNet+ShakeDrop)[https://arxiv.org/pdf/1802.02375.pdf]

 ## Train ResNet29-2x64d  with cutout size 8 and SGD optimizer for CIFAR-100